 - Release the Psoas (or better yet, come to a psoas resolution!)

-- Do a Myofascial Standing Release (Sacral Release, Buckled Sacrum Maneuver).
+- Myofascial Standing Release (also called Sacral Release or Buckled Sacrum Maneuver).

-- Forward-leaning Inversion daily or more often (this one is so good, I have it in both the 1st and the 2nd Principle.
+- Forward-leaning Inversion (this one is so good, I have it in both the 1st and the 2nd Principle.
 Do for 30 seconds just before the Breech Tilt or Open-Knee Chest)

 - Prenatal yoga to help with psoas relaxation and hip openers (but not likely enough to flip the baby without the other activities listed here)